carhartl/jquery-cookie/README.md

 ### json

 Turn on automatic storage of JSON objects passed as the cookie value.
-Performs `JSON.stringify` and `JSON.parse` when writing and reading the cookie:
+Executes `JSON.stringify` and `JSON.parse` when writing and reading the cookie respectively:

 ```javascript
 $.cookie.json = true;